scalacenter/scala3-migrate/README.md

 [info]
 ```
 After running this command, you can already commit those changes.
 Your module is still compiling in Scala 2
-and is one step further to compile in scala 3.
+and is one step further to compile in Scala 3.

 ## Add inferred types and implicits to make the project compile in scala 3
 Scala 3 uses a new type inference algorithm, therefore the Scala 3.0 compiler can infer a different type